By Scott T. Allison and George R. Goethals

 – – – – – –

 So there you have them – 10 reasons why people need heroes.
-These reasons tap into basic human needs for survival, nurturance, growth, education, safety, security, happiness, health, hope, and justice.
+These reasons tap into basic human needs for survival, nurturance, growth, education, safety, security, healing, happiness, health, hope, wisdom, and justice.
 None of us can meet these important needs without significant help from others.
 We certainly hope – and strongly suspect — that as long as humans have these needs, we’ll have extraordinary people whom we call heroes willing to step up to help us.

 – – – – – – –